maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `RSocketRequester` support for the new `RSocketClient` as a result of which an `RSocketRequester` can be obtained as an instance, i.e. without a `Mono` wrapper or the need to connect first.
 A connection is transparently obtained as requests are made including support for reconnecting.
 * `RSocketRequester` supports metadataPush interactions.
-* Improved throughput for STOMP over WebSocket applications that enable the `preservePublishOrder` property to ensure messages within a session are sent in the same order in which they were published by the broker.
+* The `preservePublishOrder` option for STOMP/WebSocket applications now works in combination with send buffer size and time limits.

 ### General Web Revision